 1. What is g code in 3D printing?

 G code refers to a programming language used by a computer, that communicates all the commands that are needed for movement and other important functions.

-2. How to use g code for 3D printers?
+2. How to write g code for 3d printer